Apportionment, FRAND Royalties, and Comparable Licenses After Ericsson v. D-Link

-Keywords: FRAND, standard-essential patent, SEP, standard-setting organization, SSO, IEEE
+Keywords: FRAND, reasonable royalty, standard-essential patent, SEP, Ericsson v.
+D-Link, apportionment, standard-setting organization

 Suggested Citation: Suggested Citation